ACT Labor Party

-The Australian Labor Party (Australian Capital Territory Branch), commonly known as ACT Labor, is the ACT branch of the Australian Labor Party.
-It is one of two major parties in the unicameral Parliament of the Australian Capital Territory.
+The ACT Labor Party, officially known as the Australian Labor Party (ACT Branch) and commonly referred to simply as ACT Labor, is the Australian Capital Territory branch of the Australian Labor Party (ALP).
+The branch is the current ruling party in the ACT and is led by Andrew Barr, who has concurrently served as chief minister since 2014.
+It is one of two major parties in the unicameral ACT Legislative Assembly.

-Originally a part of the Australian Labor Party (New South Wales Branch), the ALP National Conference established an autonomous ACT Branch in 1973.
+Originally a part of the New South Wales Labor Party, the ALP National Conference established an autonomous ACT Branch in 1973.
 There have been four Labor Chief Ministers since self-government in 1989.
 The most recent is the current Chief Minister, Andrew Barr, who has served since 2014.

+The ACT Labor has been in Government since 2001.

 The current ACT Labor Platform notes that the objective of the party is social justice and the pursuit of a fair, just and equitable society.

 History

 Pre-1973 Autonomy (1930–1973)

 In 1930, the first ACT ALP Branch was established as part of the NSW party.
 The first meeting was held at the Friendly Society's hall at Kingston.
 The party endorsed candidates for the Advisory Council and also for the Canberra Community Hospital Board.

 In 1931, the Branch called a meeting of trade union representatives which resulted in the formation of the ACT Trades and Labour Council.
 During the 1940s the party continued to grow.
 It met monthly in either the Civic or Kingston Hotels.

 The party lobbied for federal representation and in 1949, Canberrans elected their first federal member.
 Initially an independent was elected but shortly after Jim Fraser won the seat for the ALP.
 Fraser held the seat for 19 years until his death.
 However he was limited to voting only on Territorial matters until 1966.

 In 1951, a second ACT Branch was established in Jervis Bay.
 A South Canberra Branch was established in 1957 which led to the establishment of a Canberra Federal Electorate Council of the NSW Branch.

 1968 saw a challenge to the preselection of Jim Fraser within the ALP.
 The issue was the Vietnam War and it involved a North-South split.
 The contender Gordon Walsh won the preselection, but this was later overturned by the NSW Branch.

 During this time the Australian National University was a major source of members of the party and various academics were active participants in its affairs.
 For example, in 1968 the Canberra City (North) Branch had 118 members of which 13 were undergraduates, 14 were postgraduate students and 10 were academics.